 Today I was watching - of all shows - Degrassi The Next Generation.
 Well, I was also zapping to other things so I missed large part and as such I didn't really understand the plot.
 Or know many of the characters.
 I don't know what they were doing, but it seemed they were doing something special with their episode.
 Well, that's besides the point anyway.
 What is not besides the point is that as I was watching it, for a moment, the show felt like The Tribe.

 I have some ideas about how that came to be, but before I get in to that, let me first give you something of an idea what the scene was about.
 A group of kids had been making a road trip with a school bus (or so it seemed, I don't know exactly) and now they were stuck in the middle of nowhere.
-People were angry with the one responsible for it getting stolen, but though there was this conflict, they couldn't head it.
-Even though not all of them was able to get along quite as well as I one would hope, they were completely dependent on one another.
+People were angry with the one responsible for the bus getting stolen, but though there was this conflict, they couldn't get stuck on it.
+Even though not all of them were able to get along quite as well as one would hope, they were completely dependent on one another.

 Then why didn't the scene feel like Beast Wars instead?
 Well, we have had the scenery already, which could have been plucked straight out of a The Tribe episode and there is also the very obvious fact that Beast Wars is an animated series, while the Tribe, like Degrassi, is acted.
 However, while it may have played a big role, I don't think that's the crux of it.

 I think the crux of it is that The Tribe is the series I identify the "genre" (the genre of the group of people working together not by choice) with.
 And that is only possible because I have seen extremely little else in the genre lately.
 Perhaps it's just not a liked genre in Hollywood?